dakrk/mio2it/README.md

 ## Download

-Releases are published at https://github.com/dakrk/mio2it/releases.
+Releases will eventually be published at https://github.com/dakrk/mio2it/releases once the program is in a more useable state.

 ## Building